 - Lightly spray your waffle maker with cooking spray and heat on medium to high setting.

 - Follow the directions of your waffle maker.
-Mine beeps when the waffle maker is heated and ready to use.
+Mine beeps when the waffle maker is ready to use.

 - Ladle the batter into the center of the waffle maker, close the lid and wait until it rings for your attention.
 I prefer to make small size to medium size waffles to stack them.